edsu/diary/README.md

 ---

+## 1/11/2023

+Today was a tumultuous day.
+I felt like I was running around in circles all morning trying to take care of the *kindergartens*, make sure the Davans were in order and pay the bills.
+In the afternoon, I went to visit the *hinterlands*, where I'd heard about the *outwyle* *chames* and the *berthier* *hurricanes*.
+While there I picked up some food from the *ainsworths* *plantin* and found an *inter*media*ry* for the *laster* *fjalla* *media*.
+As the sun started to set, I decided to take a little break at the *divan* and get a hot drink before I headed home.
+When I got home, I settled in for an evening of pleasant reading with my *hedgehog* snuggled up by my side, and watching *ravish* *rale*'s latest documentary of course.

 ## 1/10/2023

 I spent yesterday walking around the city, watching locals go about their daily lives.
 It was a strange experience to see a *bargee* *collecting* goods to bring to port, while two *palestinians* argued on the corner.
 So much of life here seems *systematic* and yet, seeing a group of *calcutta* *converts* gathering in the courtyard to celebrate a joyful *huzza*, I couldn't help but feel joy.
 I thought of the *titanic*, and the *sorrows* its passengers must have *deflected* as the ship sunk, and yet places like these, where people can come together and *enjoy* their *occupations* such as *gneist* and *omri*, give me hope for a time where *baconian* justice will be pardoned.